JamesFlare1212/JamesFlare/content/posts/5PowerfulAIToolsForStudents/index.md

 ## Text Book Reading

 Before the lessons, we should read the textbook, this is called pre-view.
+And there is a tool that blow my mind.
+It's called [**ChatPDF**](https://www.chatpdf.com/).

+{{< image src="chatPDFHomePage.webp" width="100%" caption="ChatPDF" >}}

+What you need to do is just the part of text book that you would like to read into it.

+## Note Making

+When we are watching videos on YouTube or bilibili, you may spent a lot of time on unrelated videos.
+Or may be you just need some notes from the videos.
+Then [**BibiGPT**](https://github.com/JimmyLv/BibiGPT) is designed for you.
+It's open sourced, which means you can even develop your own server.